 In news that makes perfect sense, Bugatti CEO Wolfgang Dürheimer has pretty much already confirmed that the next record-setting Bugatti hypercar will have to go hybrid.

-When I ask people what’s the point of a Bugatti Chiron, the $3 million dollar engineering marvel with capabilities virtually nobody who buys one will ever remotely tap, I’m usually told the point is “bragging rights,” like that’s not an idiotic thing.
-The Chiron, though, fails at the most coveted bragging right, so…
+When I ask people what’s the point of a Bugatti Chiron, the $3 million engineering marvel with capabilities virtually nobody who buys one will ever remotely tap, I’m usually told the point is “bragging rights,” like that’s not an idiotic thing.
+The Chiron, though, fails at the most coveted bragging right, so what’s…

 The world’s most powerful production car, the nearly $3 million Bugatti Chiron, has been out for almost a year and a half now.
 But we still don’t know its top speed, and we won’t for a while—a Bugatti test driver said the closer the car gets to 300 mph, the less likely it is that modern tires can handle the pressure.